JhonnyB0098/Space-Shooter-Game/README.md

 # Space-Shooter-Game

-It is a game of Shooter categorie mad in javascript.
+It is a game of Shooter category made in javascript.
 Hope You enjoy the game.......